The Mayflower II replica of the original pioneering ship was relaunched in September 2019 after a mammoth restoration project in America.

 Crowds watched on as the ship was lowered back into the water before its journey back to Plymouth in spring 2020, where it is owned by the Plimoth Plantation - a living history museum exploring the history of the Pilgrims and the Wampanoag.

-The ship was was built as a gift to the US for their support during the Second World War and will be the centrepiece of the commemorations in Plymouth, MA, in 2020.
-It features solid oak timbers and tarred hemp rigging to the wood and horn lanterns and hand-colored maps.
+The ship was was built as a gift to the US for their support during the Second World War and was the centrepiece of the commemorations in Plymouth, MA, in 2020.
+It features solid oak timbers and tarred hemp rigging to the wood and horn lanterns and hand-coloured maps.

 Picture credit: Plimoth Plantation/John Spinnato & Mystic Seaport Museum/Andy Price